 Show up and support your presenter.
 You can help collect names/business cards of attendees and be available to hand out information on CCL.

-After the presentation, coordinate with your presenter to file a field report this this form to make sure your hard work is tracked and counted!
+After the presentation, coordinate with your presenter to log an action in the Action Tracker to make sure your hard work is tracked and counted!
 Congratulations!

 - Dave Cain